How tight should a dog collar be

 Types of Collars

-2. Slide Adjustment Collars: These collars have a sliding mechanism to adjust the size.
-They are easy to adjust but can sometimes slip, especially if the collar material stretches.
+These use a sliding part to change size.
+They are easy to adjust.
+They may slip if the material stretches.

 Signs of a Poor Fit